KEYFAIRY/Receiving-Service/README.md

 ### Create .env file, for example:

-Edit the .example.env file with yout actual variables, and rename it to .env
+Edit the .example.env file with actual variables, and rename it to .env

 ### Run the service